sebacarrasco93/kaataa/README.md

 # Kaataa

-😎 Improve your programming skills by solving challenges.
+😎 Improve your programming skills by solving challenges

-✅ Verify your solutions with Unit Tests.
+✅ Verify your solutions with Unit Tests

-💡 A really good start point to understanding TDD.
+💡 A really good start point to understanding TDD

 ## What is a Kata?

 In programming, a kata is an exercise which helps you to enhance skills through practice and repetition.

-If you want more information, please check [Awesome Katas](https://github.com/gamontal/awesome-katas#introduction)
+If you want more information, please check [Awesome Katas](https://github.com/gamontal/awesome-katas#introduction).

 ## Why Kaataa?